xingmeizhi/ImageProcessingSoftware/A5_NOGIT/README.txt

-A4:
-This program is a text-based image editor which users can edit images using different commands.
-Here are the commands:
+This program is a image editor which users can edit images using different buttons (In the case of the GUI) or command (In the case of the text-based program).
+When the user opens the program they should go to the "Collage Program" file in the source code.
+They should run that file and if they want to use the GUI they should put no arguments in the terminal.
+If they want to use the text based program, they should enter "-text" when running the program.
+And if they want to use a script (A selection of pre-written commands in a text format) they should enter the file path ending in "-file" that contains the commands.

+For the text based version here are the commands:
 1. new-project canvas-height canvas-width: creates a new project with the given name and given dimensions.
 Every project has a white background layer by default.
 2. load-project path-to-project-file: loads a project into the program
 3. save-project: save the project as one file as described above
 4. add-layer layer-name: adds a new layer with the given name to the top of the whole project.
                          This layer always has a fully transparent white image and the Normal filter on by default.
 Any attempt at creating another layer with the same name reports an error to the user, but continues the program.
 5. add-image-to-layer layer-name image-name x-pos y-pos: places an image on the layer such that the top left corner of the image is at (x-pos, y-pos)
 6. set-filter layer-name filter-option: sets the filter of the given layer where filter-option is one of the following at the moment
 7. save-image file-name: save the result of applying all filters on the image
 8. quit: quits the project and loses all unsaved work

-The design is based on MVC, there’s nothing in the view yet because this is a text-baed editor.

-The model has five different interface:
-1. IFilter: this contains apply and getName method, to apply the filter to the given image and get the name of the filter.
-2. CollageModel: this class represents a CollageModel interface that contains all the methods relate to users'command such as saving and loading.
-3. IImage: this is an image interface that has all the methods relates to the image.
-4. IProject: this interface has all the methods relate to the project users create.
-5. ILayer: this interface has all the methods relate to the layers.
-6. IPixel: this interface has all the methods relate to the pixel.
-Each implementations are designed to handel the methods from the interface.
-There’s one thing special about the IFilter interface is that in order to handel with duplicate code, I created an abstraction class.
-And under filter package, there’re all the filters.
-There’s also a Pixel class to save the rgb value.

-The controller has two interface:
-1. CollageController that contains a run method to run the program. controller package also has an enum class to save all the commands.
-2. Features, the features that will be contain in our GUI.
+For the GUI Based version there are a number of buttons.
+The order of usage of these buttons should be as follows:
+- Load a project or make a new project to start.
+- Once project is open, add layers or images to the project and use the various filters on the right.
+  - The filter options are as follows:
+  - Normal: A normal filter
+  - Blue-Component: Increases the blue in a picture
+  - Red-Component: Increases the red in a picture
+  - Green-Component: Increases the green in a picture
+  - Darken-VALUE: Darken the value of an image
+  - Darken-INTENSITY: Darken the intensity of an image
+  - Darken-LUMA: Darken the luma of an image
+  - Brighten-VALUE: Brighten the value of an image
+  - Brighten-INTENSITY: Brighten the intensity of an image
+  - Brighten-LUMA: Brighten the luma of an image
+  - Difference: Takes the two pixels RGB components and subtracts them component wise
+  - Screen: Use the lightness value of the composite image's pixels below and the current layer's pixels
+  - Multiply: Multiply the values together to darken image
+- As you add new layers, they will appear next to your image, click on them to make edits to that particular layer.
+- Once finished, you can save the project as the image that is on your screen with the Save Image button.
+- Additionally, you can save the project as it is for future edits.

+Requirements to run the code:
+- Java 11 or higher JRE
+- JUnit 4 for running the tests

+Note:
+- The USE ME file can be found in the root in by the name "USEME.txt"

 Citation:
 readPPM method in ImageImpl class is cited from the starer code. convertRGBtoHSL AND convertHSLtoRGB methoad are cited from the code given.
 How to use System setOut to test is cited from http://www.java2s.com/example/java-api/java/lang/system/setout-1-4.html

 A script of commands that your program will accept: